-The Provincial Grand Lodge office is now closed, due to the current restrictions for COVID-19.
-The office will not open again until the government has lifted the restrictions.
-Only urgent emails will be responded to during this time.
+The Provincial Grand Lodge office is now only open on a Monday & Thursday (10am-3pm), however, due to the current restrictions for COVID-19 no visitors are permitted on the premises.
+The office will not open again to visitors until the government has lifted the restrictions, you can still contact us by phone or emailing firstname.lastname@example.org

 Greetings from the